Cysharp/MagicOnion/README.md

 ### MagicOnionOption/Logging

-`MagicOnionOption` can pass to `MagicOnionEngine.BuildServerServiceDefinition(MagicOnionOptions option)`.
+`MagicOnionOption` can be passed to `MagicOnionEngine.BuildServerServiceDefinition(MagicOnionOptions option)`.

 | Property | Description |
 | --- | --- |